Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 - Lean means a reduction of waste in a system or supply chain.
 Lean supply chains demand continuous improvement processes that focus on eliminating waste or non-value stops across the chain.
 Such a lean supply chain leads to superior financial performance for all organizations in the supply chain while reducing redundancy and increasing certain vulnerability aspects.
 However, reducing redundancies can negatively impact resilience.

 2. Shocks and Disruptions Impacting Ports

 Port resilience is associated with the structure of maritime shipping networks.
 These networks are a circuitous nodal hierarchy, implying that services are commonly an arranged sequence of nodes (ports).
-Some hierarchies are simple, such as point-to-point services, while others can be complex with inter-range services that loop back to the port of origin and connected to other networks.
+Some hierarchies are simple, such as point-to-point services, while others can be complex with inter-range services that loop back to the port of origin and are connected to other networks.
 While point-to-point services reflect bulk shipping, container shipping is organized between deep-sea and feeder services, with transshipment hubs acting as the interface between network hierarchies.
-The vulnerability of maritime networks has different considerations depending on if the node is a hub or a gateway.
+The vulnerability of maritime networks involves different considerations depending on whether the node is a hub or a gateway.
 Disruptions at a hub will mostly impact maritime shipping networks, while disruptions at a gateway will primarily affect the hinterland.
 This represents the primary consideration with looking at port resilience as to what extent it is related to its foreland or hinterland.

 3. Ports and Natural Disruptions